 THE AUTHOR: Claire Keegan was born in County Wicklow, the youngest of a large family.
 She travelled to New Orleans, Louisiana when she was seventeen, and studied English and Political Science at Loyola University.
 She returned to Ireland in 1992 and lived for a year in Cardiff, Wales, where she undertook an MA in creative writing and taught undergraduates at the University of Wales.

-DISCLOSURE: Thank you to Amazon Original Stories via Netgalley for providing a digital ARC of Cause of Death by Jeffery Deaver for review.
+DISCLOSURE: Thank you to Grove Atlantic via Netgalley for providing a digital ARC of Small Things Like These by Claire Keegan for review.
 All opinions expressed in this review are entirely my own personal opinions.

 For an explanation of my rating system please refer to my Goodreads.com profile page or the about page on sandysbookaday.wordpress.com

-This review and others are also published on Twitter, Instagram, Amazon and Goodreads.com
+This review is also published on Twitter, Amazon, Instagram and Goodreads.com